MicrosoftDocs/security/zero-trust/adopt/zero-trust-adoption-overview.md

 Once your organization has identified and prioritized your most strategic technical objectives, you can map out a staged roadmap for implementation.
 You can then track your progress by using various tools:

 - The PowerPoint deck with progress tracking slides (provided as a download with this guidance).
 These are designed to help you track and communicate progress at a high level.
 Customize these slides for your own use.
-- Secure Score — An aggregated score of technical controls that contribute to your current security posture.
+- Secure Score is an aggregated score of technical controls that contribute to your current security posture.
 Secure Score gives your organization a global view of the controls that have and are still to be implemented.
 - Cloud Security Posture Management (CSPM) tools provided within Microsoft Defender for Cloud.

-Note that the progress percentage provided by Secure Score might not be accurate for organizations that are not willing to implement all controls due to reasons such as:
+Note that the progress percentage provided by Secure Score might not be accurate for organizations that aren't willing to implement all controls due to reasons such as:

 - Scope of the business
 - Licensing